flippyfish/flippyfish/README.md

 - Jonathan Brown	- Game Developer
 - Chanil Park		- Game Developer
 - James Watt		- Game Developer

-Please note that lots of commits in the Commits page claim to be authored by guest users.
-However, viewing those commits through the Activity page will display our names.

 ## Developers' writeup